Kiana Tom

 Kiana Tom is an American former television host known for hosting Kiana's Flex Appeal on ESPN.

 Career

 In 1994, Tom published Kiana's Body Sculpting through Macmillan Publishers; the following year she began hosting her own fitness series on ESPN, Kiana's Flex Appeal.
-Tom was also a cheerleader with the Los Angeles Raiderettes, affiliated with the Los Angeles Raiders of the National Football League (NFL).
+Tom was also a cheerleader with the Los Angeles Raiderettes, affiliated with the Los Angeles Raiders of the National Football League.
 In 1995, Tom made her acting debut in a cameo role in the straight-to-video Cyber Bandits, followed by a role in the 1999 film Universal Soldier: The Return.
 She also appeared in a cameo appearance with Eminem in the music video for "Without Me."

-Tom has posed nude for the May 2002 edition of Playboy magazine.
-According to one interview, she was such a perfectionist that she had to wait until the right time in her career where she felt her body was in the best shape it had ever been.
+Tom posed nude for the May 2002 edition of Playboy magazine.